 And along the way, there were stops with Charlie, his wife Sarah and friends and students in Antigo.
 That's what I call fun.

 Since we apparently had a quiet New Year's Eve in Antigo and Langlade County, I'm including a little tale from WDJT-TV in Milwaukee this week.
 The TV news department said a Waukesha homeowner awoke during the night and was surprised to find a stranger sleeping on her dog's bed next to her 150-pound Mastiff.
 The woman awoke the owner of the house, another woman, and neither knew the visitor so 911 was called at 5:30 a.m.

-The young man had either been over served or did it himself and got the wrong house on his way home.
+The young man had either been over served or did it him-self and got the wrong house on his way home.
 He even found a door accidentally left unlocked.

-President Donald Trump has promised to "protect the Second Amendment."
-Jennifer Baker, a spokeswoman for the National Rifle Association, said a federal background check did not provided to the second of the second secon at a country music concert, killing 58 people and injuring hundreds more.
+and approve other gun-relat-ed bills, but have been stymied by Republican leaders.
+Noting that many fresh-man Democrats ran on the issue of preventing gun vio-lence, Thompson said politi-cal momentum to address one violance is growing. cal momentum to address gun violence is growing.
+"The American people have been demanding we take action and this new Congress will deliver," he said.
+The background checks measure is likely to face opposition from the Republican-controlled Senate and the White House, where at a country music concert, killing 58 people and injuring hundreds more.

-Court
+Continued Court

 culprits.
 The court also has the entire North Carolina congressional map before it, but only the one Maryland but only the one Maryland district.

-In both cases, however, lower courts have found that the party in charge of redistricting - Republicans in North Carolina, Democrats in North Carolina, Democrats in the other party of the other party of the other party.

-The North Carolina may was redrawn in 2016 because federal courts determined the district or originally drawn to the control of the other party of the oth
+In both cases, however, lower courts have found that the party in charge of redis-tricting - Republicans in North Carolina, Democrats in Maryland - egregiously vio-lated the rights of voters in the other party.
+The North Carolina map was redrawn in 2016 because federal courts determined because federal courts determined

-Mayor
+Continued Mayor